StackHawk

 Injection attacks are a type of attack where code (malicious) is injected into a system.
 This can be done through a variety of means but is often done through APIs.
 Injection attacks can gain access to sensitive data, execute unwanted actions, or cause a denial-of-service condition.

 In injection attacks, the attacker takes advantage of the fact that the API accepts input from untrusted sources.
-By injecting malicious code into the API, the attacker can cause the API to execute unwanted actions or return sensitive data that the attacker can then use to gain access to the system.
+By injecting malicious code into the API through user input, the attacker can cause the API to execute unwanted actions or return sensitive data that the attacker can then use to gain access to the system.

 To protect against injection attacks, validating all input received through an API is essential.
 This includes ensuring that the input is of the expected type, size, and format.
 Additionally, it’s essential to escape any special characters used in injection attacks.
 By taking these precautions, it’s possible to reduce the risk of injection attacks significantly.